Hospitals & Asylums

 Institution Library Education (SMILE)

-To amend Chapter
+amend Chapter

-4 Saint Elizabeth’s Hospital by replacing Subchapters I Establishment And
+4 Saint Elizabeth’s Hospital by replacing Subchapters I Establishment And Management;

-Mental Health System for the District of Columbia to Article X, transfer §321-329
+System for the District of Columbia to Article X, transfer §321-329

 from Chapter 9 Hospitalization of the Mentally Ill National Returned from